jasmines-co/toshitext-wallet-api/README.md

 ### To stop containers
 ```$ docker-compose down```

-### To get a list of containers for docker-compose
+### To get a list of containers for docker-composex
 run ```$ docker-compose ps ``` from the same directory as docker-compose.yml